jorgebucaran/replay.fish/README.md

 > Run Bash commands replaying changes in [Fish](https://fishshell.com). 🍤

-Let's say you need to source a Bash script, and want Fish to inherit changes in the environment, e.g., exported/unset variables, changes to the `$PATH`, and so on.
+Let's say you need to run a Bash command, and want Fish to inherit changes in the environment, e.g., exported and unset variables, changes to the `$PATH`, and so on.
 How do you do that?
 Here's an idea.

 ```console
 $ exec bash -c "$commands; exec fish"